DIY: Water can power your car

 Can I use the DryCell in my car to save fuel?

-Usually yes, but that depends on your car's engine.
+Usually yes, depending from your car's engine.
+Consult your car mechanics to see if this works with your engine.
 Also please check if this is legal in your country.
-We explain this a lot more detailed in the DIY manual.
+See the DIY manual.

 Can I use the DryCell for heating?